-- Antiulcer medicine: This medicine helps decrease the amount of acid that is normally made by the stomach.
+- Antiulcer medicines help decrease the amount of acid made by the stomach.
 These help relieve pain and heal or prevent ulcers.

-- An endoscopy uses a scope to see the inside of your digestive tract.
-A scope is a long, bendable tube with a light on the end of it.
-A camera may be hooked to the scope to take pictures.
-During an endoscopy, caregivers may find problems with how your digestive tract is working.
-Samples may be taken from your digestive tract and sent to a lab for tests.
-Small tumors may be removed, and bleeding may be treated during an endoscopy.
+- An endoscopy uses a scope to see the inside of your digestive system.
+A scope is a long, bendable tube with a light on the end.
+A camera may be used with the scope to take pictures.
+During an endoscopy, caregivers may find problems with how your digestive system is working.
+Samples may be taken from your digestive system and sent to a lab for tests.

-- Upper GI x-rays: During an upper GI series, an x-ray machine is used to take pictures of your stomach and intestines (bowel).
+- An upper GI x-ray is a picture of your stomach and intestines.
 You may be given a chalky liquid to drink before the pictures are taken.
 This liquid helps your stomach and intestines show up better on the x-rays.
-An upper GI series can show if you have an ulcer, a blocked intestine, or other problems.
+An upper GI x-ray can show if you have an ulcer.

 © Copyright IBM Corporation 2021 Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or IBM Watson Health